OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:48

-Maacah, Caleb’s concubine, bore Sheber and Tirhanah.
+Maacah, Caleb’s concubine, gave birth to Sheber and Tirhanah.

 ---